vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 contra-distinction to Shruties or what is

-revealed to the Rishies) is worthy of admira- tion and application.
-In its widest accepta- tion, this use of the term Smrities includes the six Vedangas, the Sutras both Shrout and Grihya, the law books of Manu Yajnavalkya etc., the Itihasas, the Puranas and the Niti Shastras; Iti Smriteha; according to such and such traditional precept or legal text.
+revealed to the Rishies) is worthy of admiration and application.
+In its widest acceptation, this use of the term Smrities includes the six Vedangas, the Sutras both Shrout and Grihya, the law books of Manu Yajnavalkya etc., the Itihasas, the Puranas and the Niti Shastras; Iti Smriteha; according to such and such traditional precept or legal text.
 But here we only limit the term to the works of the law-givers.
 Though we have more than fifty and odd Smrities, the main body of the codes of law as handed down by tradition consists of Eighteen inspired Law Givers.

 These are.

-मन्वत्रिविष्णुहारी तयाज्ञवल्क्योशनोऽङ्गिराः । यमापस्तम्बसम्वर्त्ताः कात्यायनबृहस्पती |
+मन्वत्रिविष्णुहारी तयाज्ञवल्क्योशनोऽङ्गिराः । यमापस्तम्बसम्वर्त्ताः कात्यायनबृहस्पती ।

 ( 5 )

-qcacœna agfofaan: zeritant |
+qcacœna agfofaan: zeritant ।

-वशिष्ठश्च धर्मशास्त्रप्रयोजकाः ||
+वशिष्ठश्च धर्मशास्त्रप्रयोजकाः ॥

 शाततपो

 ( याज्ञवल्क्य स्मृति आचाराध्याय ४ । ५ )

-Manu, Atri, Vishnu, Harita, Yajnavalkya, Ushanas or Shukra, Angiras, Yama, Apastam- ba, Samvarta, Katyayana Brihaspati Parashar, Vysa, Shankha, Likhita, Daksha and Gautama, all these Law Givers are held to be inspired and to have based their precepts on the Vedas.
+Manu, Atri, Vishnu, Harita, Yajnavalkya, Ushanas or Shukra, Angiras, Yama, Apastamba, Samvarta, Katyayana Brihaspati Parashar, Vysa, Shankha, Likhita, Daksha and Gautama, all these Law Givers are held to be inspired and to have based their precepts on the Vedas.
 Hence our attempt for the inclusion of these important major and minor Smrities forming a manual or compendium of Good moral conduct for सृष्टि.

-The Smritis as they are, should be read with a view to getting the real significance underlying the words of the Rishies concerned in as much as they are the rules and regula- tions prescribed for moral conduct of huma- nity and universe ().
+The Smritis as they are, should be read with a view to getting the real significance underlying the words of the Rishies concerned in as much as they are the rules and regulations prescribed for moral conduct of humanity and universe ().
 In a word, they are the natural Laws of the universe.
 Therefore, the attempt of bringing out the original texts. of the noble codes for placing before the

 ( 6 )

 public is made.
 Smrities as envisaged by the sages forming the unbiassed and unprejudiced principles have boen guiding us since times immemorial.
-Those have been capably inter- preted by the commentators.
+Those have been capably interpreted by the commentators.
 These great scholars contributed much towards guiding the human destiny and effecting smooth working of society but the inclusion of their commentaries side by the side with the texts, would have cost much labour and

 the work would have been voluminous out of our control.
 It is the aim of these law givers. that the greatest good to all the creation. causing the least harm to any must be realized. thoroughly.
 It is for the betterment of the universe "विश्व कल्याणार्थ" that these Smrities while forming the background for a smooth. working of society shall ever remain the light house for showing real path amidst great stress and storm to the suffering humanity.
 The sages, law givers as they are, preached these sermons with a sole motive of making( 7 )

 and formulating such a social order upon which depends the smooth working of the corporate life of all and sundry.
-This way lies. the entire solution of all the pretty strifes and trifles which have been caused by different isms as these (principles of Smrities) are in quite harmony with natural law and con- sistent with the changing natural environ- ments for the good of all the creation.
+This way lies. the entire solution of all the pretty strifes and trifles which have been caused by different isms as these (principles of Smrities) are in quite harmony with natural law and consistent with the changing natural environments for the good of all the creation.

 In a nutshell, these are the surest remed-